-§18-2E-5.
-Process for improving education; education standards and accountability measures; office of education performance audits; school accreditation and school system approval; intervention to correct impairments.

-1 (a) Legislative findings, purpose and intent. - The 2 Legislature makes the following findings with respect to the 3 process for improving education and its purpose and intent in 4 the enactment of this section:

-5 (1) The process for improving education includes four 6 primary elements, these being:

-7 (A) Standards which set forth the things that students 8 should know and be able to do as the result of a thorough and 9 efficient education including measurable criteria to evaluate 10 student performance and progress;

-(B) Assessments of student performance and progresstoward meeting the standards;

-13 (C) A system for holding schools and school systems 14 accountable for student performance and progress toward 15 obtaining a high quality education which is delivered in an 16 efficient manner; and standards, assess the performance and progress of students against the standards, hold schools and school systems accountable, and assist schools and school systems to build capacity and improve efficiency so that the standards are met, including, when necessary, seeking additional resources in consultation with the Legislature and the governor.

-(D) A method for building the capacity and improving theefficiency of schools and school systems to improve studentperformance and progress.

-(2) As the constitutional body charged with the general supervision of schools as provided by general law, the state board has the authority and the responsibility to establish the
+- §18-2E-5.
+Process for improving education; education standards and accountability measures; office of education performance audits; school accreditation and school system approval; intervention to correct impairments. - 1 (a) Legislative findings, purpose and intent.
+The Legisla- - 2 ture makes the following findings with respect to the process - 3 for improving education and its purpose and intent in the - 4 enactment of this section: - 5 (1) The process for improving education includes four 6 primary elements, these being: - 7 (A) Standards which set forth the things that students - 8 should know and be able to do as the result of a thorough and - 9 efficient education including measurable criteria to evaluate - 10 student performance and progress; - 11 (B) Assessments of student performance and progress 12 toward meeting the standards; - 13 (C) A system for holding schools and school systems - 14 accountable for student performance and progress toward - 15 obtaining a high quality education which is delivered in an - 16 efficient manner; and - 17 (D) A method for building the capacity and improving the - 18 efficiency of schools and school systems to improve student - 19 performance and progress. - 20 (2) As the constitutional body charged with the general - 21 supervision of schools as provided by general law, the state - 22 board has the authority and the responsibility to establish the

-29 (3) As the constitutional body charged with providing for 30 a thorough and efficient system of schools, the Legislature has 31 the authority and the responsibility to establish and be engaged 32 constructively in the determination of the things that students 33 should know and be able to do as the result of a thorough and 34 efficient education.
-This determination is made by using the 35 process for improving education to determine when school 36 improvement is needed, by evaluating the results and the 37 efficiency of the system of schools, by ensuring accountability, 38 and by providing for the necessary capacity and its efficient 39 use.

-40 (4) In consideration of these findings, the purpose of this 41 section is to establish a process for improving education that 42 includes the four primary elements as set forth in subdivision 43 (1) of this subsection to provide assurances that the high quality 44 standards are, at a minimum, being met and that a thorough and 45 efficient system of schools is being provided for all West 46 Virginia public school students on an equal education opportu-47 nity basis.

-48 (5) The intent of the Legislature in enacting this section and 49 of section five-c of this article is to establish a process through 50 which the Legislature, the governor and the state board can 51 work in the spirit of cooperation and collaboration intended in 52 the process for improving education to consult and examine the 53 performance and progress of students, schools and school 54 systems and, when necessary, to consider alternative measures 55 to ensure that all students continue to receive the thorough and efficient education to which they are entitled.
-However, nothingin this section requires any specific level of funding by theLegislature.
+- standards, assess the performance and progress of students 23 against the standards, hold schools and school systems account-24 able, and assist schools and school systems to build capacity 25 and improve efficiency so that the standards are met, including, 26 when necessary, seeking additional resources in consultation 27 28 with the Legislature and the governor. - (3) As the constitutional body charged with providing for a thorough and efficient system of schools, the Legislature has the authority and the responsibility to establish and be engaged constructively in the determination of the things that students should know and be able to do as the result of a thorough and efficient education.
+This determination is made by using the process for improving education to determine when school improvement is needed, by evaluating the results and the efficiency of the system of schools, by ensuring accountability, and by providing for the necessary capacity and its efficient use. - (4) In consideration of these findings, the purpose of this section is to establish a process for improving education that includes the four primary elements as set forth in subdivision (1) of this subsection to provide assurances that the high quality standards are, at a minimum, being met and that a thorough and efficient system of schools is being provided for all West Virginia public school students on an equal education opportunity basis. - 48 (5) The intent of the Legislature in enacting this section and section five-c of this article is to establish a process through 49 50 which the Legislature, the governor and the state board can work in the spirit of cooperation and collaboration intended in 52 the process for improving education to consult and examine the performance and progress of students, schools and school 53 systems and, when necessary, to consider alternative measures 54 to ensure that all students continue to receive the thorough and 55

+56 efficient education to which they are entitled.
+However, 57 nothing in this section requires any specific level of funding by 58 the Legislature.